gbaranski/wheretopark/website/content/about.md

 +++

 # Tech stack
-- Kotlin and Go on backend.
+- Go on the backend.
-- Swift, Kotlin and KMM for mobile.
+- SurrealDB database.
-- Next.JS and Kotlin/JS for web.
+- Swift and SwiftUI for the iOS App.
+- Svelte with SvelteKit for Web app and Android PWA.
 - Python with Jupyter Notebook for creating AI models.
-- Rust for using data processing and usage of generated models.

 # Contact